Brigade (United States Army): American Civil War

 Cavalry brigades could range from two to eight regiments, though like the infantry they too averaged four regiments.
 However, early in the war individual cavalry regiments were attached to infantry divisions to be used as their commander saw fit, often as escorts, orderlies and pickets.
-It was not until July 1862 when cavalry in the Army of the Potomac were organized into separate brigades, although they remained until army control and often used for the same tasks.
-When the Cavalry Corps was formed in February 1863 cavalry were freed to operate as independent units, with three to five brigades forming dedicated cavalry divisions.
+It was not until July 1862 when cavalry in the Army of the Potomac were organized into separate brigades, although they remained under the army commander's control and often used for the same tasks.
+When the Cavalry Corps was formed in February 1863, cavalry were freed to operate as independent units, with three to five brigades forming dedicated cavalry divisions.

 At the start of the war field artillery was not organized into brigades; instead, individual batteries were attached to infantry brigades to provide support.
 However this only served to dilute their firepower as demonstrated at the First Battle of Bull Run, after which they were reassigned from brigades to divisions.
 By the time of the Battle of Gettysburg artillery was organized into their own brigades, with each army corps assigned one and the rest organized under a general artillery reserve.
 Each brigade had anywhere from four to eight batteries, at least one of which was a Regular Army unit, with six being the most common.
 Artillery brigades also had their own commanding officer, often a colonel but sometimes a junior officers.
 The commander was also authorized a staff of an adjutant, quartermaster, commissary officer, ordnance officer, medical officer and artillery inspector, with one or more assistants assigned to each.

+World Wars

+During World War I, the United States Army formed its divisions as square divisions of four infantry or cavalry regiments in two infantry or cavalry brigades and three artillery regiments in one artillery brigade.
+The US Army reorganized as triangular divisions of three infantry regiments and "division artillery" of three 105 mm howitzer battalions and one 155mm battalion from late 1939 to early 1942.

+After the army's conversion to the triangular division, only two separate brigades were formed during World War II, the 1st Airborne Infantry Brigade and the 2nd Airborne Infantry Brigade both formed in 1943.
+The 2nd Airborne Infantry Brigade was formed at Camp Mackall, North Carolina on 20 June 1943 and included the 507th Parachute Infantry Regiment and the 508th Infantry Regiment.

+Cold War

+On 16 December 1960, the Army Chief of Staff directed a reappraisal of division organization.
+Resulting studies were carried out between January and April 1961, and fully implemented by 1965.
+The resulting Reorganization Objective Army Division (ROAD) program shifted all types of divisions (Mechanized, Airborne, Armor, Infantry and Cavalry) to an identical structure of three brigades of three (sometimes four) battalions.